RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ## 6. Conclusion

-The study provided a comprehensive analysis of the research across multiple deep reinforcement learning algorithms, for the purpose of solving mulitple simulated robot mobility tasks.
-The study demonstrated a deployable framework with a practical implementation of these methods.
+The study provided a comprehensive analysis of the research across three deep reinforcement learning algorithms, for the purpose of solving mulitple simulated robot mobility tasks.
+The study demonstrated a deployable framework with a practical implementation and comparison of REINFORCE and TD3, with a theoretical evaluation of Decision Transformers.
 Validating the research results and demonstrating that an actor-critic method, while more complex in code, is easier to initialise and tune for desired results.
+While decision transformers serve as a promising model for future experimentation.

 ### 6.1 Summary of Findings